labuladong/fucking-algorithm/think_like_computer/The_key_to_resolving_TwoSum_problems.md

 For TwoSum problems, one of the difficulties is that the given array is **unordered**.
 For an unordered array, it seems that we don't have any efficient methods, and an exhaustive search method may be the only way.

 **In ordinary circumstances, we will sort the unordered array first and then consider applying the dual-pointer method.**  TwoSum problems make us aware that HashMap or HashSet could help us to resolve unordered array problems.
-Remarkably, the essence of such method is to trade time for space.

-Besides, the core of algorithm design is a trade-off, using different data structures to improve the algorithm performance pertinently.
+Remarkably, the essence of such method is to trade time for space, using different data structures to improve the algorithm performance pertinently.

 Finally, if the given array in TwoSum I is ordered, how do we design the algorithm?
 It's very easy and you can refer to the previous article「Summary of usage of dual-pointer」: